Proof of Serge Lang's Heights Conjecture and an almost optimal Bound for the Torsion of Elliptic Curves: Preliminaries: Heights and the Lang's Conjecture

 \begin{remark} It is useless for us to precise the finite set of rational points that extend to the Moret-Bailly model, however we can see that given any finite such set we can, according to \cite{Bost2}, obtain such a model with an extension of each of this rational points. \end{remark}

-\begin{proof} For the proof we consider the original proof of the existence of Moret-Bailly Models given by Jean-Benoît Bost in \cite{Bost2} (proof of existence \cite{Bost2} p.58 in the proof of the theorem 4.10 p.56) in the following way:
+\begin{proof} For the proof we consider the original proof of the existence of Moret-Bailly Models given by Jean-Beno�t Bost in \cite{Bost2} (proof of existence \cite{Bost2} p.58 in the proof of the theorem 4.10 p.56) in the following way: